 A catheter is a thin hollow flexible tube that is used to drain urine from your bladder.
-There are two ways that catheters can be fitted.
+There are two ways to fit a catheter:

-• Through your urethra; the tube through which urine passes.
+• Through your urethra, the tube through which urine passes.

-• Through a channel in your Abdomen wall (this is called a supra-pubic catheter).
+• Through a channel in your abdomen wall (this is called a supra-pubic catheter).